ojjc/imdb_movie_ratings_analysis/README.md

-# imdb_movie_ratings_analysis
+# IMDb Movie Ratings Analysis

-Analyzed IMDb movie ratings dataset to derive insights into industry trends and view preferences, Conducted exploratory data analysis to identify patterns and presented findings through visualizations
+Downloaded IMDb Dataset from Kraggle in order to visualize industry trends and view preferences